ScreamZ/kuzzle-guide/source/includes/core_documentation/_04-plugins.md

 But unlike `listener` plugins, `pipe` plugins can modify the provided data, and Kuzzle wait for these plugin to process it. `pipe` plugins can even invalidate data, resulting to an error returned to the original client.

-For this reason, Kuzzle enforce a timeout on data processing, rejecting the data altogether if a `pipe` plugin fails to respond in time, and forwarding an error to the original client.
+For this reason, Kuzzle enforce a timeout on data processing, rejecting the data altogether if a `pipe` plugin fails to respond in a timely fashion, and forwarding an error to the original client.

 `pipe` plugins functions must take a callback as their last parameter, and this callback must be called at the end of the processing with `callback(error, object)`: